1922 college football season: National championship

 Three different "retro polls", taken years later and based on opinions drawn from historical research, reached different conclusions.
-The Helms Athletic Foundation, founded in 1936, declared retroactively that Cornell (8–0) was the best, while the College Football Researchers Association (CFRA) recognized shared between Drake (7–0) and Princeton (8–0); and the National Championship Foundation (NCF) cited California (9–0) as best.
+The Helms Athletic Foundation, founded in 1936, declared retroactively that Cornell (8–0) was the best, while the College Football Researchers Association (CFRA) recognized Princeton (8–0), and the National Championship Foundation (NCF) cited California (9–0) and Princeton as best.
 The Princeton team was dubbed the "team of destiny" by Grantland Rice after defeating Chicago in the first game nationally broadcast on radio.
 Today, college football on radio is common for nearly every game in every division.

-The other unbeaten and untied team was the Iowa (7–0), which canceled its game with unbeaten Drake that year.
-Other teams that had no defeats in 1922 were West Virginia (10–0–1), Vanderbilt (8–0–1), the Michigan (6–0–1), and Army (8–0–2).
-Clyde Berryman retroactively selected Vanderbilt as a national champion, which tied Michigan.
+The other unbeaten and untied team was Iowa (7–0), which canceled its game with unbeaten Drake that year.
+Other teams that had no defeats in 1922 were West Virginia (10–0–1), Vanderbilt (8–0–1), Michigan (6–0–1), and Army (8–0–2).
+Clyde Berryman retroactively selected Vanderbilt, which tied Michigan, as a national champion.